martinrotter/textosaurus/README.md

 		* **settings of external tools is completely portable** (*),
 * Misc:
     - **all user data (settings, external tools definitions, ...) are fully portable** (You can use the same user data shared via Dropbox on all supported platforms.),
-    - depends only on Qt and Scintilla,
+    - depends only on Qt (Scintilla is bundled),
     - relatively lightweight,
     - no JavaScript components, no bundled Chromium, no Electron, no web technologies inside,
     - always OSS.